Skip to content

 for winter fires to thaw the cold of Labrador

-which settled into our bones on the walk.
+which settled in our bones on the walk.

 An old Toyota utility vehicle,